Understanding variable costs for businesses

 Below are a few scenarios where variable costs may shift based on business activity:

-• If a business has a large sales team, the commission paid may soar during periods of increased sales.
+• Increased sales commissions.
+If a business employs many sales representatives, commission payments may soar during periods of increased sales.

-• For a manufacturing company, an uptick in production can lead to more hours of operation, resulting in greater utility and labor costs.
+• Boosts in production.
+For a manufacturing company, an uptick in production can lead to more hours of operation, resulting in greater utility and labor costs.

 Calculating variable costs

-As prices and sales volume rise and fall, it's important to understand how to calculate and forecast costs.
-Here’s a simple variable cost formula:
+As prices and sales volumes rise and fall, it's important to understand how to calculate and forecast your variable expenses.

 For example, an automotive parts manufacturer determines that each vehicle headlight incurs a production cost of $30.
 Should the firm produce 150,000 additional vehicle headlights, the variable expense would be 150,000 X $30, resulting in a total of $4.5 million in variable costs.